Complaining about your landlord

 Before discussing the problem you should:

-- Contact your nearest Citizens Advice to discuss the situation - they can check your legal rights and help you speak to your landlord
+- talk to an adviser to discuss the situation - they can check your legal rights and help you speak to your landlord

-You can find your landlord's name and contact details (including their address) on your tenancy agreement or your rent book.
-Ask your landlord or their agent for example, a family member that manages the property for the details if you can’t find them.
+You can find your landlord's name and contact details (including their address) on your written statement.
+Ask your landlord or their agent, for example, a family member that manages the property, for the details if you can’t find them.
 They have to give them to you.

 If speaking to your landlord doesn't help